 Birthday parties are usually a source of disdain when it comes to my autistic child.
 She hasn’t attended many, aside from parties for family members, and to be perfectly honest; I’ve never really gone out of my way to host a birthday party for her.
 Or at least not in the sense of: theme, inviting classmates, planning kids party activities, etc. And it’s mostly because of her birthday being in the summer (and the day before the 4th of July) and well, birthday parties are draining for this introverted mom.
 However, that doesn’t mean that you can’t plan for a fun birthday party for your autistic child, nor should you rule it out completely.
-Instead consider a sensory friendly birthday party.
+Instead consider a sensory friendly birthday party to make it more of an autism friendly birthday.
 How so?
 Well, here are a few sensory friendly birthday party activities for children with autism that you can incorporate along with a few suggestions for where to hold this birthday bash if you don’t want to hold it at home (or plan out the activities).

 First and foremost, I will say this: you know your child best.
 Depending on the level of functioning of your child, involve them as much as possible when planning this party.
 That may help to reduce the anxiety that goes along with it for both you and your child.